mercury0114/c_project_compiler/README.md

 See `tests/data/project5` for an example project structure that this tool can manage:

 ```
-// This should print some text to the console
+// Successful run should print some text to the console
 run_c tests/data/project5/dir/main.c
 ```